dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The best way to convince a fool that he is wrong is to let him have his own way.
+  The way you think, the way you behave, the way you eat, can influence your life by 30 to 50 years.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (967 days)